 You can file for unemployment if you were laid off, downsized, furloughed, or otherwise lost your job through no fault of your own.
 You typically can't file if you quit your job or were fired for some type of misconduct, like breaking company rules (though there are exceptions).

-Gig workers and freelancers, who are generally self-employed, can also qualify for unemployment benefits under the recent stimulus package that was signed into law.
+Gig workers, part-time workers, and freelancers, who are generally self-employed, can also qualify for unemployment benefits under the CARES Act, the recent stimulus package that was signed into law.

 Video by David Fang